 Well, I guess there was a lot of pressure from my family who lived in an era when it was all about your degree.
 My parents really wanted me to finish but I said no, this is the opportunity that I had dreamt about since I was eight years old.
 So I went against their wishes but, in hindsight, they came to all five Olympics with me and they have been a really important part of the journey.

-You must have felt very proud of that decision when you walked away from your first Olympics in Atlanta with a bronze medal?
+You must have felt proud when you walked away from your first Olympics with a bronze medal?

 Yeah, I was.
 That was very special but it was kind of a umm… a bit bittersweet though because when we walked away with a bronze medal, we thought about how close we came to winning.
 I remember being partly happy and partly disappointed at missing the opportunity because who knew if I would ever get that type of opportunity again.
 That experience really fuelled the fire for us to go to the Sydney Olympics and win in our home country.

-And of course you did win gold at the Sydney Olympics.
+Of course, you won gold at the Sydney Olympics.
 What was it like to become an Olympic champion on Australia’s most iconic beach?

 It was just a fairytale dream come true to be standing in front of your family, friends and a whole nation, having won at home.
 It was like magic and then I spent three Olympics trying to do that again but you could never ever recreate what happened that day on Bondi Beach.